konrad1254/ABM_Simulation/README.md

-# Simulation_Modeling
+# Simulation_Modeling - Term Paper
-Repository for Bocconi's Simulation and Modeling course - term paper
+Repository for Bocconi's Simulation and Modeling course.

+Paper title: Agent-based modeling of the spread of financial crises conditional on the country of origin

+Authors: Hugo Paolini, Leonie Intat, Valentina Alto, Konrad Eilers, Anthonie Wali Kamp

 ## Code:
 Introduction_and_SIR: Data Cleaning, processing and simple SIR modeling